-- Many PCK reference frame specifications are built-in to SPICE. - Just add orientation data (load PCK files) to use these frames.
-Examples: - " IAU frames: IAU_SATURN, IAU_TITAN, IAU_EARTH, IAU_MOON, etc. - " IERS frames: ITRF93 - Other PCK frames are not built in and must be specified at run time by loading frame kernels, for example: - Body fixed frames for asteroids or "newer" natural satellites - " See the Frames Required Reading for information on creating frame kernels that specify PCK reference frames. - Lunar body-fixed frames: MOON_ME, MOON_PA - " See the tutorial on "high-accuracy" orientation data and associated frames for the Earth and Moon" for details. - SPICE makes default associations between bodies and built-in PCK frames - For example, the default PCK frames for the planets are IAU_MERCURY, IAU_VENUS, IAU_EARTH, etc. - You can look up the default PCK frame associated with a body by calling CNMFRM or CIDFRM. - " (Neither of these is yet available in Mice.)
+- Many PCK reference frame specifications are built-in to SPICE. - Just load PCK files to use these frames.
+Examples: - " IAU frames: IAU\SATURN, IAU\TITAN, IAU\EARTH, IAU\MOON, etc. - " IERS frames: ITRF93 - Other PCK frames are not built in and must be specified at run time by loading frame kernels, for example: - Body fixed frames for asteroids or "newer" natural satellites - " See the Frames Required Reading technical reference for information on creating frame kernels that specify PCK reference frames. - Lunar body-fixed frames: MOON\ME, MOON\PA - " See the tutorial on "high-accuracy" orientation data and associated frames for the Earth and Moon" for details. - SPICE makes default associations between bodies and built-in PCK frames - For example, the default PCK frames for the planets are IAU\MERCURY, IAU\VENUS, IAU\EARTH, etc. - You can look up the default PCK frame associated with a body by calling CNMFRM or CIDFRM.